RuiRojo/LazyLoading/README.md

 This is very much a WIP that I had sketched for personal use and learning about macros.

-Needs to be documented, tested, improved, etc etc
+Needs to be documented, tested, improved, etc etc. I wouldn't be surprised if its functionality is unnecessary or superseeded by other packages.

 ## Functions